lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 ```

 This allows me to keep my config-like values, which may change as we go, isolated from the main logic of my service worker.
 Just a personal-preference organization thing.
 Thanks for your patience.

-### Our service worker so far

-At this point, we've registered a service worker that installs some things in a static cache, and can determine when a fetch comes in that it should respond to.

-**TODO**: You can review the contents of `serviceWorker.js` at this point.

 ### Writing the fetch handler